Dictionary of Revolutionary Marxism

 “One-third of the families of frontline manufacturing workers in the U.S. are enrolled in a government safety-net program like food stamps or Medicaid, according to researchers at University of California, Berkeley.
 These factory employees include machinists, assemblers, and metal workers.” —Washington Post report as summarized in The Week magazine, May 10, 2016, p.
 32.

-[Wages have now often fallen so low that by themselves they are frequently not even adequate to continue the productive existence of the working class (and provide for the next generation of workers), without some govenment assistance in a growing number of cases.
+[Wages have now often fallen so low that by themselves they are frequently not even adequate to continue the productive existence of the working class (and provide for the next generation of workers), without some government assistance in a growing number of cases.
 However, this assistance can never do more than bring workers back up to that rough minimum or possibly just slightly above it according to the basic socially necessary minimum living standards of the working class in that society.
 And even then it must be paid for either through taxes or else through government deficits.
 During periods of worsening economic crises and rapidly growing government debt (such as the present time), it gets harder and harder even for the government to keep providing what amounts to this form of “supplemental wages”.
 This can once again lead to real wages dropping below their value (i.e., below the level necessary to keep the workers alive, productive, and able to reproduce).
-However, this itself is not necessarily a problem for the capitalist system if there is already a large and growing reserve army of the unemployed.
+However, this itself is not necessarily a problem for the capitalist system if there is already a large and growing reserve army of the unemployed, including new immigrants.
 New hires can replace the older, injured, unhealthy, and otherwise inadequately reliably productive workers that the capitalists have used up. —Ed.]

 WAGES — In Socialist Society